antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ---

 ## Background
-Testing software is an important part of its lifecycle and a big part of its success.
-There is lot different frameworks and method out there and finding the right tools for could sometime be challenging!
-[Postman](https://www.postman.com/) is popular API platform for building and using APIs, and widely used among developers and is one of the tools that makes testing simpler!
+Testing software is an important part of its lifecycle and a big factor of its success.
+There are many different frameworks and methods out there, and finding the right tools could sometimes be challenging!
+[Postman](https://www.postman.com) is a popular API platform for building and using APIs, widely used among developers, and is one of the tools that makes testing simpler.

-Integrating testing in the your CI pipeline can improve the overall quality and productivity.
-Therefor, in this blog post we will explore how Postman can be used to automate API testing using Github Actions.
+Integrating testing into your CI pipeline can help improve overall quality and productivity.
+Therefore, in this blog post, we will explore how Postman can be used to automate API testing using GitHub Actions!

 ## What is Postman?
 As mention before Postman is a popular platform to build and using API:.
 Postman is packed with a lot of features such as workspaces where you share and build API artifacts.
 It also comes with the availability to perform load testing and test individual API:s.
 For more information more about Postman and its feature read more at their [website](https://www.postman.com/product/what-is-postman/)